 Formation of the Group was the vision of its founder and Chairman, Kwek Leng Beng, who leads Singapore's Hong Leong Group.

 One of Hong Leong's subsidiaries, CDL Hotels International acquired its first six Asian hotels in 1989.
 In 1993 the company bought the 548-room Gloucester Hotel in London and took control of a 13-hotel chain in New Zealand.
-The following year CDL entered the US market, acquiring the Millenium Hilton and the Millennium Broadway in New York.
+The following year CDL entered the US market, acquiring the Millennium Hilton and the Millennium Broadway in New York.

 In 1995 CDL acquired Copthorne Hotels from Aer Lingus for £219 million and launched its new global hotel brand, Millennium Hotels & Resorts.
 Around that time the Group became New Zealand's largest hotel owner with 21 hotels and acquired a controlling stake in the landmark Plaza Hotel in New York.
 (The stake was sold in a landmark transaction in 2004.)

 Millennium & Copthorne Hotels plc (M&C) floated on the London Stock Exchange in 1996.
 During the same year it acquired the Millennium Mayfair hotel in London from InterContinental, as well as hotels in France and Germany.

 The following year it was voted "Best UK Hotel Group of the Year" at the 1997 Executive Travel Hotel Awards.

 All of the Group's subsequent milestones have been recorded in its financial announcements and annual reports, but some of the more significant milestones include: